NGO Santé Diabète

 Santé Diabète began its actions in Mali in 2003 with an expert analysis of the capacities of the Malian health system in the fight against diabetes.

-This expertise, carried out in collaboration with the International Insulin Foundation (IIF), revealed a catastrophic situation for the care of people with diabetes.
+This assessment, carried out in collaboration with the International Insulin Foundation (IIF), highlighted a catastrophic situation regarding the care of people living with diabetes.

-• with only 2 diabetes specialist doctors consulting in only 3 national structures located in the capital city Bamako,
+• only 2 specialist doctors providing diabetes care in only 3 national facilities located in the capital city, Bamako,

-• a lack of adequate equipment (blood glucose meters, strips etc.) which led to a delay in diagnosis and made patient monitoring almost impossible,
+• a lack of adequate equipment (blood glucose meters, strips etc.) which led to delayed diagnosis and made patient follow-up nearly impossible,

 • a regular lack of medicines in public structures due to numerous supply disruptions,

-• the availability of measurement of glycated hemoglobin (Hba1c) in only one private laboratory in the capital city, Bamako, at a prohibitive price (15 euros for the analysis representing almost 30% of the average salary),
+• the measurement of glycated hemoglobin (HbA1c) was only available in a single private laboratory in the capital city, Bamako, at a prohibitive price (15 euros per test, representing almost 30% of the average salary),

-• less than 10 children were being followed for type 1 diabetes.
-Difficulties in management - resulted in a very low life expectancy, of only one year after their diabetes screening,
+• fewer than 10 children were being monitored for type 1 diabetes.
+The challenges in care resulted in a very low life expectancy, with patients surviving only about one year after their diabetes diagnosis,

-• there was no specific prevention program or therapeutic education.
+• no specific prevention program or therapeutic education.

 Our action

-In front of this situation, Santé Diabète decided to develop a program with a comprehensive approach including all the necessary axes for the implementation of quality diabetes prevention and care.
+In response to this situation, Santé Diabète decided to develop a program with a comprehensive approach, covering all the necessary aspects to establish high-quality diabetes prevention and care.

-This innovative approach has been translated into practice through action carried out at 5 levels with the following objectives :
+This innovative approach has been put into practice through a five-level strategy aimed at achieving the following objectives:

 strengthening human resources